 - Nominal Damages: When the defendant is found liable for breach of contract, the plaintiff would be entitled to nominal damages even if no actual damage is proved.
-Nominal damages are awarded when there is an infraction of a legal right, and though it gives no right to any real damages, yet gives the right to a verdict because of the infringement.
+Nominal damages are awarded when there is an infringement of a legal right, and though it gives no right to any real damages, yet gives the right to a verdict because of the infringement.
 These are the small amount of money give to the plaintiff when he has suffered no significant losses or injury caused to the plaintiff. - General Damages: damages which arise out of the normal course of action.
 It's the damage which arises in the normal course of events.
-Once the damage is proven general damage can be claimed by the innocent party. - Substantial Damages: In this compensation is given to the extent of damages caused due to breach of contract proved as there are uncertainties regarding the calculation of amount of compensation. - Exemplary Damages: these are the damages which are awarded to set an example in society to prevent crimes in future. - General Damages: -These are the damage which arises in the normal course of events.
-Once the damage is proven general damage can be claimed by the affected party.
+Once the damage is proven general damage can be claimed by the innocent party. - Substantial Damages: In this compensation is given to the extent of damages caused due to breach of contract proved as there are uncertainties regarding the calculation of amount of compensation. - Exemplary Damages: these are the damages which are awarded to set an example in society to prevent crimes in future. - General Damages: -These are the damage which arises in the normal course of events and once it is proved the innocent party can claim it.